OSBI/juju-strata-demos/README.md

 # Purpose of the demo

-DeviceHive makes any connected device part of the Internet of Things.
+[DeviceHive](http://devicehive.com/) makes any connected device part of the Internet of Things.
 It provides the communication layer, control software and multi-platform libraries to bootstrap development of smart energy, home automation, remote sensing, telemetry, remote control and monitoring software, and much more.
-Leave communications to DeviceHive and focus on product and innovation.
+Leave communications to [DeviceHive](http://devicehive.com/) and focus on product and innovation.
 Learn more at: http://devicehive.com

 # Main Services deployed
-## nginx
+## Nginx

-nginx is used as a Load Balancer and Router between DeviceHive instances.
+[nginx](http://nginx.org/) is used as a Load Balancer and Router between [DeviceHive](http://devicehive.com/) instances.
 It allows to scale out the deployment.

 ## DeviceHive

-DeviceHive is the main Java server, which is listening for notifications from connected devices and sends them to Kafka nodes.
+[DeviceHive](http://devicehive.com/) is the main Java server, which is listening for notifications from connected devices and sends them to [Kafka](http://kafka.apache.org/) nodes.

 ## PostgreSQL

-PostgreSQL is used as the default database to store information about the deployment, user authentication, devices, networks and other metadata.
+[PostgreSQL](http://www.postgresql.org/) is used as the default database to store information about the deployment, user authentication, devices, networks and other metadata.

-## Kafka Cluster
+## Kafka

-Kafka is used to maintain a stream of pubsub messages available at any time.
+[Kafka](http://kafka.apache.org/) is used to maintain a stream of pubsub messages available at any time.

 ## Spark / Zeppelin

-Spark Streaming and Zeppelin are used to provide a programming interface to the cluster.
+[Spark](https://spark.apache.org/) Streaming and [Zeppelin](https://zeppelin.incubator.apache.org/) are used to provide a programming interface to the cluster.

 # Data Sources
 ## Snappy

-Data is taken from Ubuntu Snappy devices sending data back to the DeviceHive API.
+Data is taken from Ubuntu Snappy devices sending data back to the [DeviceHive](http://devicehive.com/) API.

 ## Simulator